Cheech & Chong: Reunion

 In September 2011, Cheech & Chong appeared in a viral video posted on YouTube which at first appeared to be a trailer for a (non-existent) upcoming movie titled Cheech & Chong's Magic Brownie Adventure, but which at the end revealed itself to be a commercial for Fiber One 100-calorie snack brownies.

+Cheech & Chong were guest stars on the animated sitcom The Simpsons, on the episode "A Midsummer's Nice Dream".
+The episode focuses on a fictitious separation of the duo, with Homer taking Chong's place.

 In 2012, Chong revealed to CNN's Don Lemon that he was battling prostate cancer.
 It was unknown how this would affect any future projects.

+2013 saw the release of Cheech & Chong's Animated Movie, adapted from the audio of the duo's comedy albums.

 On September 28, 2014, they were guests of Doug Benson on his podcast Getting Doug with High.

 The pair appeared together on The Late Show with Stephen Colbert on April 23, 2018, in response to recent news that John Boehner had joined the board of a marijuana company.
 The pair expressed displeasure that marijuana was no longer rebellious, Cheech remarking that he could now buy weed "from a store in a strip mall" when before he could only buy it from "behind a store in a strip mall".
 They then joked that they would no longer be doing stoner comedy and would do comedy about things that were still illegal, such as unpasteurized dairy products, importing exotic reptiles, taping and distributing football games without the consent of the NFL, and burning leaves without a permit.

 Cheech & Chong were selected by the Red Hot Chili Peppers to present to them the Global Icon Award at the 2022 MTV Video Music Awards on August 28, 2022.

 On April 17, 2024, Cheech & Chong were added to Call of Duty: Warzone & Modern Warfare III as a part of a purchasable bundle worth 3,000 CoD Points (equivalent to 30 USD).
 In this bundle, the player receives both Cheech & Chong as playable characters, as well as three weapon blueprints with special "Pain Puff Tracers" and the "Doobie Dismemberment" effect upon killing an enemy, a unique execution, loading screen, weapon charms, and decals.